 We offer two types of testing to the tri-state area (Texas, Oklahoma, and New Mexico) for your herd: owner sampler, test type 40, and DHIR official testing, test type 20.
 You or your tester complete the test day (record milk weights and collect samples) and ship them to our Canyon, TX lab.
 We enter the data and analyze your samples.
 Results are then sent over to the DRPC to complete processing.
 From there the data is matched to the doe and then submitted to the CDCB.

 3 Steps to Get You Started Testing

 To become an owner/sampler tester or to certify a friend/neighbor.
 (If you were already certified, you will need to send us a copy of your certificate.)
 You will need to follow these instructions to test your goats and become certified.
 There is no fee for the certification and once you are certified, that does not expire unless you go over a 1 year period of not testing.
 Only then do we require you to retake the test.

 We will start you through the quick tester training for owner sampler or to register a tester for your area.
-Watch these series of videos that explain the paperwork.
-Once you have watched the videos we will send you the test.
+Please email us here to request a copy of the training guide.
+Then you can click here for the certification test.

 You will need to get you a scale to test with.
 The scale must be approved by the Quality Certification Services in order for your tests to be official.
 We have scales that we can sell you.
 They are $40, plus $8 to calibrate, plus a $5 flat accounting fee, plus shipping.
 Your scale will need to be calibrated each year.
 If you would like to purchase your own, you can take a look at the approved devices at this website.

 Now it is time for us to send your sample vials, paperwork, and scale/meters to begin testing your goats.
 Once you receive the package you can begin testing your does.